apupu-framework/prevent-undefined/README.md

   https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy/Proxy/get

 #### v0.2.31 ####
-- If specified validator has `script` propety, show the content of the propery on validation fail.
+- If a specified validator has `script` propety, show its content on validation fail.
+- Fixed unexpected behavior when the parent class of a class is protected by preventUndefined().
+- Added ***isUndefinedPrevented()***

  Conclusion